 Hunt 3538: CWMU Bull elk

-One of the Preston Nutter Ranch Cooperative Wildlife Mangement Unit (CWMU) nearest weather stations, SUNNYSIDE (428474), is 7.2 km southwest of the southwest edge of the CWMU.
-SUNNYSIDE has eighty-three (83) years of records, 1905 - 1988.
-During the FALL (September, October and November) the average precipitation is 4.13 inches, but it can be as high as 7.39 inches or as low as 1.66 inches.
-During the 91-day FALL period, 14 days will experience greater than or equal to 0.01 inch of precipitation, 9 days of greater than or equal to 0.10 inch, or 2 days of the greater than or equal to 0.50 inch of precipitation.
-There can also be 1 day with precipitation greater than or equal to 1.00 inch.
-Snowfall during the FALL averages 12.6 inches but can be as high as 31.0 inches.
-FALL temperature at SUNNYSIDE averages 49.2 degrees F. but can be as high as 89.0 degrees F. or as low as 8.0 degrees F. During the FALL, 30 days will be below freezing (32 degrees F.) and no day above 90 degrees F. This map is provided for general reference only and does not constitute a legal hunt boundary.
+One of the Old Woman Plateau Ranch Cooperative Wildlife Mangement Unit (CWMU) nearest weather stations, SALINA (427557), is about 4.6 km northeast from the northeast edge of the CWMU.
+SALINA has thirty-one (74) years of records, 1923 - 2007.
+During the FALL (September, October and November) the average precipitation is 2.48 inches, but it can be as high as 6.67 inches or as low as 0.43 inch.
+During the 91-day FALL period, 12 days will experience greater than or equal to 0.01 inch of precipitation, 8 days of greater than or equal to 0.10 inch, or 1 day of the greater than or equal to 0.50 inch of precipitation.
+Total FALL snowfall averages 2.8 inches but can be as high as 18.0 inches.
+FALL temperature at SALINA averages 49.9 degrees F. but can be as high as 102.0 degrees F. or as low as -8.0 degrees F. During the FALL, 48 days will be below freezing (32 degrees F.) and less than 4 days above 90 degrees F. This map is provided for general reference only and does not constitute a legal hunt boundary.
 The Division does not guarantee access to any private or public land.
 Hunt unit boundaries may include private property or other excluded areas.